Sickle Cell Association of Uganda

 Picture

 Ruth soon realized that people would rather sweep sickle cell under the carpet and forget about it... she knew only too well the stigma and discrimination faced by people with sickle cell in Uganda.
+Yet once armed with scientific facts as to the cause of sickle cell disease, Ruth committed herself to change this state of affairs joining hands with others.

-Our Association is a non-profit organization dedicated to serving the local sickle cell disease community in Uganda.
+Our Association is a non-profit organization dedicated to serving the local Sickle Cell disease community in Uganda.

 Our sickle cell disease